LOWER BACK PAIN TREATMENTS

 In the other direction, as the hip flexors contract and back extensors contract, the pelvis rotates forward – increasing the curvature of the lower back.
 If this curve is increased too much, another unhealthy posture may result.
 This condition is called lordosis in medical terminology, or swayback in common terms.
 A balance of strength and flexibility is the key to maintaining a neutral spine position.
 This balance is the basis for optimal muscle function.

 Like a car, an imbalance may lead to wear and tear, eventually damaging the various parts of the car.
 Muscle imbalances that affect the spine have many causes.
 One common cause of muscle imbalance is weak abdominal muscles.
-As the abdominal muscles sag, the hip flexors become tight, causing an increase in the curve of the low back.
+As the abdominal muscles sag, the hip flexors become tight, causing an increase in the curve of the lower back.
 This leads to the swayback posture mentioned above.
 Another common problem results from tight hamstrings.
 As the hamstring muscles become tight, the pelvis is rotated backward.
 This produces an abnormal slouching posture.

 Good Posture is Helpful for Lower Back Pain Treatments

 Understanding body mechanics means understanding how we use our bodies.
 Proper body mechanics result when we put the neutral spine posture into action.
-To use proper body mechanics we need to learn how the spine should work during activities like rising from a chair, walking and lifting.
+To use proper body mechanics, we need to learn how the spine should work during activities like rising from a chair, walking, and lifting.

 Sitting